arvinderss9299/ros-pub-sub-service/README.md

 # ROS Topic and Service Project

 This project demonstrates the implementation of a publisher and subscriber node for a ROS topic, as well as a service server and client node for a ROS service.
-We wil be calculating x to the power y as an example.
+We will be calculating x to the power of y as an example.

 ## Table of Contents
 - [Introduction](#introduction)